Welcome to the new KidsHealth website! See what is new.

 The trachea is the windpipe.
 Stenosis means narrowing.
 Tracheal stenosis is when the windpipe is narrower than it should be.
 This makes it harder for pēpi and tamariki (children) to move air in and out of the lungs.

-An illustration of tracheal stenosis compared with a normal trachea
+An illustration comparing a normal trachea with tracheal stenosis.

 Tracheal stenosis can make pēpi and tamariki more unwell when they have infections like bronchiolitis.